CitrineInformatics/pif-dft/README.md

 ========

-A Python library for extracting the input settings and results from Density Functional Theory calculation results
+A Python library for extracting the input settings and results from Density Functional Theory calculation results.